 where $\ket{\Bar{y}}$ is the negation of $\ket{y}$.

 There are four Bell states and their specific mathematical expression is given below.
-The subscripts $A$ and $B$ are used to emphasize the subsystem of the corresponding qubit, that is, qubits $\ket{ \cdot }_{ A }$ belong to Alice and qubits $\ket{ \cdot }_{ B }$ belong to Bob.
+The subscripts $A$ and $B$ are used to emphasize the subsystem to which the corresponding qubit belongs, that is, qubits $\ket{ \cdot }_{ A }$ belong to Alice and qubits $\ket{ \cdot }_{ B }$ belong to Bob.